Edward William Osborne: Biography

 In 1904, Osborne was elected Coadjutor Bishop of Springfield, and was consecrated to the episcopate on October 23, 1904.
 He became diocesan bishop in 1906, and retiring as Bishop of Springfield in 1916.
 He died in San Diego, California.

+Author of "The Children's Saviour" and "The Saviour King", in addition to "The Children's Faith".
+The new edition of "The Children's Faith: Instructions to Children on the Apostles Creed by Edward Osborne, Mission Priest of The Society of St. John Evangelist-", p.
+3, was published by Longmans, Green, and Co. in 1894.